 6.1.
 Buy eSIM online

-To get an Italy eSIM, simply visit a provider’s website like italy-esim.com, or DENT, create an account, select your plan, and activate your eSIM by scanning a QR code on your phone.
+To get an Italy eSIM, simply visit a provider’s website like Italy-esim.com, select your plan, and activate your eSIM by scanning a QR code on your phone.

 The entire process takes just minutes and delivers your connectivity instantly.
 Some eSIMs have better country coverage in Europe than others, so compare providers before purchasing.